decentraland/adr/content/ADR-284-private-voice-chat.md

 An on going LiveKit private voice chat can be ended by issuing a voluntarily disconnection from the room.
 This action is monitored by our services and will result in the LiveKit room being destroyed.

-The client must be listening to the LiveKit room events to detect the disconnection reaction.
+The client must be listening to the LiveKit room events to react upon disconnection.
 In this case, the reason for the disconnection will be set as the destruction of the room, which the client must treat as the end of the private voice chat.

 ### Getting incoming private voice chats

-At least for now, we can't know if a user is connecter or not to the Social Service, therefore we can't strictly enforce the requirement to prevent users from starting private voice chats with disconnected users.
+At least for now, we can't know if a user is connected or not to the Social Service; therefore, we can't strictly enforce the requirement to prevent users from starting private voice chats with disconnected users.
 To circumvent this issue, the Explorer must request the client for any incoming private voice chats the user has when connecting to the Social Service.
 This call is done through the `GetIncomingPrivateVoiceChatRequest` RPC call.